mark-watson/liblinear_ruby_classifier/README.md

 2.2.1 :001 > load './liblinear_ruby_classifier.rb'

 gold: 0	prediction: 0	original data: EDUCATION	The students turned in their homework at school before summer break.
-gold: 1	prediction: 1	original data: HEALTH	The doctor and the nurse advised be to get rest because of my cold.
-gold: 1	prediction: 1	original data: HEALTH	The doctor had to go to the hospital.
-gold: 0	prediction: 0	original data: EDUCATION	The student lost her homework.
+gold: 0	prediction: 0	original data: EDUCATION	The students and teachers agreed on a plan for study.
-gold: 1	prediction: 1	original data: HEALTH	The cold and flu season started this month.
+gold: 1	prediction: 1	original data: HEALTH	The hospital has 215 patients, 10 doctors, and 22 nurses.
-gold: 0	prediction: 1	original data: EDUCATION	The teacher yelled at the student who was late to class but later apologized.

-Percent correctly classified: 83
+Percent correctly classified: 100
  => true
 2.2.1 :002 > SVMclassifier "the teacher said no homework for the student" => "EDUCATION"